Isokinetic Contraction Training

 Who Benefits from Isokinetic Training?

 While you may be referred to a physical therapist for assistance with rehabilitation following a medical procedure, you can make an appointment with your physical therapist to improve your performance in a number of sports.
 Isokinetic training has been useful for training soccer players by strengthening muscles and ligaments surrounding the knees.
-Athletes who rely on wrist strength such as tennis players and gymnasts also benefit from isokinetic training.
+Athletes who rely on wrist strength such as tennis players and gymnasts also benefit from isokinetic training and controlled movement isokinetic contraction.
 Others looking to enhance their performance with the controlled strength training include:

 - Basketball and baseball players